mozamustafaj/DatingApp/README.md

 CRUD operations for books
 - Place and track orders
 - Search for books

-- To-do list for future development:
+To-do list for future development:
-Implement user authentication and authorization
+- mplement user authentication and authorization
 - Support for bulk orders
 - Enhance search functionality